Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 Corner Brackets to form an upside down U-shape:

 * Insert two 6mm bolts into a 60mm MakerBeam.
-* Fasten a MakerBeam Corner Bracket to the bolts with two lock nuts.
+* Fasten a MakerBeam Corner Bracket to the MakerBeam with two lock nuts.
 Use another MakerBeam as temporary spacer in the corner of the bracket.

 Repeat these steps four times to create a U-shaped pair of legs.
 Then repeat all steps for the second pair of legs.